Part and part mortgages explained

 If your circumstances change, and you decide that you’d rather have higher monthly repayments in order to pay off more of your mortgage, most lenders will let you switch to a repayment mortgage at any time.

 Bear in mind though that switching to a repayment mortgage will mean higher monthly repayments than if you had a repayment mortgage from the start, because you have to pay it all back over a shorter period of time.

-  You usually won’t, however, be able to switch to a fully interest only mortgage midway through a part and part one.
+However, you usually won’t be able to switch to a fully interest only mortgage midway through a part and part one.